sympy/sympy/doc/src/guides/solving/solve-ode.md

 solving is
 1. set up an ODE in SymPy
 2. convert it to a numerical function using {func}`~.lambdify`
-3. solve it numerically using SciPy's `solve_ivp`.
+3. solve the initial value problem by numerically integrating the ODE using SciPy's `solve_ivp`.

 ```{warning}
 {func}`~.lambdify` uses {external:func}`~.exec` to dynamically execute Python code, and thus should not be used on unsanitized input.